msoygen/tower_defense/README.md

 * Java HotSpot(TM) 64-Bit Server VM (build 25.251-b08, mixed mode)
 * javac 11.0.7
 * adoptopenjdk-11-hotspot-amd64
-* and the beautiful Visual Studio Code
+* Visual Studio Code

-Just point the JavaFx SDK in the Visual Studio Code and run it.
+Just point the JavaFX SDK in the Visual Studio Code and run it.
+If you use an IDE then probably your IDE will detect JavaFX if installed or you can point the JavaFX SDK manually.